Grant making policy

 6.5 In the case of applications under Objective 2, provide adequate information regarding the applicant’s sporting or performing achievements; and

-6.6 Be signed or verified by the applicant (or in the case of applicants by persons under the age of eighteen years by his or her parent or guardian) to confirm that all information provided is correct.
+6.6 Be signed or verified by the applicant (or in the case of applications by persons under the age of eighteen years by their parent or guardian) to confirm that all information provided is correct.

 7. Assessment process